 Over to you

-A Chinese proverb states that the best time to plant a tree was twenty years ago, the next best time is now.
+An old Chinese proverb states: “the best time to plant a tree was twenty years ago, the next best time is now”.
 The same goes for blogging.
 Just because you haven’t started yet, doesn’t mean it’s too late.
-Start this week; better still, start right now.
+Start this week – better still, start right now!

 If you need help, you can download my complimentary 10 Step Guide on starting a blog.
 Make sure you also join my email list, so I can send you my weekly blogging tips.